Tasty Recipes for the Home Cook

 Rotisserie Chicken Pozole

-Pozole is a soup and a Mexican comfort food that’s consumed for everyday meals as well for celebrations.
+Pozole is a soup and a Mexican comfort food that’s consumed for everyday meals as well as for celebrations.
 My first experience with it was over twenty years ago when my sister made pork pozole.
 She simmered pork shoulder until fork tender and seasoned the broth with oregano and cumin.
-I loved the earthy flavored broth, the tender pork, and the nutty corn-like flavor of the hominy.
+I loved the earthy-flavored broth, the tender pork, and the nutty corn-like flavor of the hominy.

-Traditional pozole can take several hours to make depending on the cut of meat used.
+Traditional pozole can take several hours to make, depending on the cut of meat used.
 My shortcut version is done in 50 minutes.
-My quick chicken version saves on time but is full of flavor.
-I simmer store bought rotisserie chicken bones with the broth to extract all the tasty goodness.
-To maximize on flavor, I also use a combination of vegetable and chicken broth.
+My quick chicken version saves time but is full of flavor.
+I simmer store-bought rotisserie chicken bones with the broth to extract all the tasty goodness.
+To maximize flavor, I also use a combination of vegetable and chicken broth.

 This Mexican soup is as healthy as it is a comfort food.
 It’s served with healthy topping options that add texture and flavor.